Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-- `int` - floor of the number as int.
+- `int` - floor of the number expressed as an int.

   Other classes like Fractions return class int to be consistent with math.floor().